 These historical decisions by Vince McMahon changed WWE forever

 Cheat to make WWE great

+Everyone remembers the Montreal Screwjob, where Vince cheated his way to make Bret Hart lose and award the championship to Shawn Michaels.
+The decision stirred a huge controversy, as Bret was unhappy with the decision.
 While Bret left WWE for WCW, the incident helped the promotion gain popularity and their ratings skyrocketed in a matter of few months.
+Controversial, but historic.

 The historic pipebomb by CM Punk